Believe me this is a very scrumptious coffee cake…with lots of memories.

 Butter Scrumptious Coffee Cake

-For topping cut the 1/4 cup butter, 1/2 cup flour and the brown sugar together until it makes a crumb mixture.
-Add the chopped pecans and set aside.
+- For the topping, cut the 1/4 cup butter into the flour and brown sugar until you have small pea size mixture.
+Add in the chopped pecans.

 Enjoy and when I do, I always will think of my grandmother.